openhab/website/blog/2024-12-15-openhab-4-3-release.md

 _Laurent Garnier ([@lolodomo](https://github.com/lolodomo)), openHAB Maintainer_

-There is no revolution in Basic UI in this version but some very cool small changes which I think will make many users happy.
+There is no revolution in Basic UI in this version, but some very cool small changes, which I think will make many users happy.

-In addition to the support of the new `Colortemperaturepicker` sitemap element, the `Colorpicker` element has been enhanced to show what is the current selected color, without the need to open the picker by clicking on any button.
+In addition to the support of the new `Colortemperaturepicker` sitemap element, the `Colorpicker` element has been enhanced to show what the current selected color is, without the need to open the picker by clicking on any button.

 <p align="center"><img style="max-width: 70%;" src="/uploads/2024-12-15-openhab-4-3-release/sitemap_demo_colorpicker.png"/></p>

 In the previous version, the `Switch` element with buttons was already improved to arrange buttons on multiple lines when there was not enough space.
 It has been further improved in openHAB 4.3 with an optimized button layout that also takes into account the element's label.
-The button text is also no longer forced in all caps and buttons can be smaller and are less spaced when in condensed layout.
+The button text is also no longer forced in all caps, and buttons can be smaller and are less spaced when in condensed layout.

 ## Add-on Enhancements